Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-• 8-ounce tub Cool Whip, thawed
+• 8-ounce tub of Cool Whip whipped topping, thawed

 • 1 large egg

-CAKE MIX: You can use any type of cake mix – just mix with Cool Whip and the egg, and you’re good to go!
 These cookies could be made with virtually any flavor.
-Try lemon cake mix, spice cake mix, chocolate cake mix or red velvet cake mix for yummy choices.
+Try lemon cake mix, spice cake mix, chocolate cake mix, or red velvet cake mix for yummy choices.

 FLAVOR VARIATIONS: If you are using a different flavor of cake mix for these tasty cookies, you could also consider adding extra mix-ins depending on the flavor.
-For example, if you are making lemon cake mix cookies, add a little bit of lemon zest or lemon extract.

 STEP ONE: Preheat the oven to 350°F.